gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_052_runway_prompt.md

 ## Runway Prompt — Scene 052: “Monday Morning Run”

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Visual Style:**
 Naturalistic and cinematic, with early morning golden light filtering through the trees of Hampstead Heath.
 Cool tones for emotional clarity.
 Intimate handheld or steadycam for close conversation shots.